-Reconciliation can be a possibility once siblings are able to air out their respective grievances
+Reconciliation can be a possibility later, once siblings are able to air out their respective grievances

 The relationship between siblings can often take many forms.
 Sometimes of love, sometimes of animosity.
 Even if one is later adjudged by the losing party, they may be more likely to accept such a ruling when they can see that they have been given the equal opportunity to present their case.
 Perhaps only then can reconciliation be possible in a court dispute between siblings.

-The attitude of courts has always been to favor resolving these disputes by the parties’ mutual agreement, favoring peace and amicable arrangement.
+The attitude of courts has always been to favor resolving sibling disputes by mutual agreement, favoring peace and amicable arrangement.
 And this might well be the final outcome.
 But in many cases, the resolution will not come before the siblings considered all other options, including taking each other to court.

-If you have a situation that involves taking legal action against siblings, you can call the Law Offices of Albert Goodwin for a consultation.
+If you have a situation that involves taking legal action against siblings, we at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
 We can be reached at 718-509-9774 or by email at email@example.com.